pascalandy/gladiators-mastermind/README.md

 When we listen to the advice of other smart people, who want to help you, you will be at an economic advantage.

 ## My 3 conditions to invest energy in this master mind
-A) Be surrounded by people in different industries.
+1. Be surrounded by people in different industries.
-B) Attend the Master Mind Group every 1 or 2 weeks.
+2. Attend the Master Mind Group every 1 or 2 weeks.
-C) Meet once a year in person and celebrate our dedication.
+3. Meet once a year in person and celebrate our dedication.

+Cheers!
+Pascal